ForrestXie9/CoSyDelay/README.md

-# CoSyDelay: Physics-Guided Symbolic Traffic-Delay Modeling
+# CoSyDelay: Cognitive Symbolic Regression for Traffic Delay Estimation

 CoSyDelay is a symbolic-learning method for estimating traffic delay at signalized intersections.
 Its goal is to learn a compact, readable delay equation from movement-level traffic data, while keeping the equation consistent with basic traffic principles.